danott/www.danott.me/site/books/the-pixar-touch.md

 ---
-title: The Pixar Touch: The Making of a Company
+title: "The Pixar Touch: The Making of a Company"
 author: David A. Price
 isbn: 9780307265753
 stars: 3